Part 3 of 3

-- Distribution: The ideal distribution system would look a lot like the below graphic, perhaps with some variations, however, the key here is obviously to have all of your distribution channels managed in one place.
+- Distribution: The smart distribution system would look a lot like the below graphic, perhaps with some variations, however, the key here is obviously to have all of your distribution channels managed in one place.
 This will ensure that your rates and availability is always up to date and your PMS is sitting with the freshest data possible.
 If your current ecosystem is not close to the one displayed below, consider making some investment to ensure that all systems are integrated.
 This will free up some time for the distribution tasks and allow for more time on strategy and analytics.

-- Revenue Management : As this goes hand in hand with Distribution, it is important to also have your RM tool integrated with your hotel technology ecosystem system.
+- Revenue Management : As this goes hand in hand with Distribution, it is important to also have your RM tool integrated with your hotel and hospitality technology ecosystem system.
 Effective revenue management is dependent on aggregated information from various sources to ensure revenue managers can quickly react to market changes.
 Consequently, it´s important to consolidate data from various systems and sources to make smart decisions.
 A revenue management suite or an all in one solution is a good first step that can help you make quick, intelligent decisions and have a speed to market approach in your sales strategy.

 - Data and Analytics : As the first two parts of the technology ecosystem listed above are more operational tools, having advanced analytics and meaningful data is equally important to ensuring a successful sales strategy.
 The first step in this is data integrity.
 Having correct data to make these important decisions is mandatory.
 If your hotel is correctly equipped from a seamless technology perspective, then having correct data should follow.
 Access to data is the next step.
 If your distribution system is seamless, then most likely you will be able to retrieve quality reservation level data from your PMS.
 In order to effectively analyse your data, please check out my previous blog post (Blog Series Title: Managing seasonal market changes to ensure you stay on top Part 1).
 This can provide you with some useful insights on deep diving into data and correctly setting up a strategy around it.